-Contact Newmar Customer Service (1-800-731-8300) prior to manually lifting or retracting your Hydraulic Flat Floor Slideout.
+Contact Newmar Customer Service at 1-800-731-8300 (select the appropriate menu option) prior to manually lifting or retracting your Hydraulic Slideout.

 These brief operation instructions are for quick reference only and should not take the place of the complete manual(s) provided by this product's manufacturer.
 Refer to the corresponding links and files in Newgle for more details about your product.